-The following table sets forth the value vested or earned by the NEOs under the Corporation's Option and share-based award programs for the year ended December 31, 2022:
+The following table sets forth the value vested or earned by the NEOs under the Corporation's Option Plan and share-based award programs for the year ended December 31, 2023:

-Named Value vested d luring the year Value earned during the year Executive Officer Option-based Awards (1) Non-equity incentive plan compensation (3) Steven Hofer Nil Nil \$343,767 Don Demens \$535,059 \$1,277,055 \$712,314 Stephen Williams \$252,375 \$596,398 \$465,000 Bruce Alexander \$149,346 \$353,654 \$240,000 Jennifer Foster \$125,830 \$299,234 \$285,000 Shannon Janzen \$100,989 \$238,540 \$225,000

-(1) Option value vested was calculated by multiplying the number of Options that vested in 2022 by the difference between the exercise price and the closing price of the Shares on the vesting date, where the result was a positive amount.

-(2) Share-based awards vested reflects DSU dividend equivalents credited in 2022 and PSUs vested at December 31, 2022.
-The DSU Plan was closed to executives effective January 1, 2015 however certain executives continue to earn DSU dividend equivalents, which vest immediately upon grant, on their outstanding DSU awards.
-Share-based awards vested was calculated by multiplying the number of share units that vested in 2022 by the closing price of the Shares on the vesting date.
-No RSUs held by NEOs vested in 2022.

-(3) Non-equity incentive plan compensation relates to AIP, President's Awards and one-time make-whole payments as disclosed in the "Summary Compensation Table".
+- (1) Option value vested was calculated by multiplying the number of Options that vested in 2023 by the difference between the exercise price and the closing price of the Shares on the vesting date, where the result was a positive amount. - (2) Share-based awards vested reflects RSUs and PSUs vested at December 31, 2023.
+Share-based awards vested was calculated by multiplying the number of share units that vested in 2023 by the closing price of the Shares on the vesting date.
+Vested RSUs for Mr. Alexander and Ms. Foster include discretionary RSUs granted in 2021 for retention and market competitiveness purposes. - (3) Non-equity incentive plan compensation relates to AIP and President's Awards as disclosed in the "Summary Compensation Table".